Command Compositions

 Repeating Sequence

-As it’s a fairly common combination, the RepeatingSequence factory (Java, C++) creates a Repeating Sequence that runs until interrupted, restarting from the first command each time the last command finishes.
+As it’s a fairly common combination, the RepeatingSequence factory (Java, C++, Python) creates a Repeating Sequence that runs until interrupted, restarting from the first command each time the last command finishes.

 Parallel